 The need for certain encryption technology features can vary from company to company, depending on their individual needs for securing their data.
-The recent Ponemon Institute survey, Global Encryption Trends Study, showed that some encryption features are considered more essential than others when considering an encryption solution, especially for strong key management purposes.

 At the top of the list are encryption features which are most important for their security posture, companies value system performance and low latency.
 This should come as no surprise because the use of encryption in networking is crucial for protecting large amounts of data.